 Rice Lake on Vancouver’s North Shore

-Accessed by hiking from the Seymour Demonstration Forest parking lot (at the end of Lillooet Road, up past Capilano University) or the trails starting at the top of Lynn Valley Road, Rice Lake is part of a natural wonderland region that includes Lynn Canyon Park (with its Suspension Bridge) and Lynn Headwaters Regional Park.
+Accessed by hiking from the Seymour Demonstration Forest parking lot (at the end of Lillooet Road, up past Capilano University) or the trails starting at the top of Lynn Valley Road, Rice Lake is part of a natural wonderland region that includes Lynn Canyon Park (with its suspension bridge) and Lynn Headwaters Regional Park.

 Rice Lake Fishing

 Rice Lake is a good lake to fish from in the spring and fall.
-Boating of any kind isn’t permitted on the lake, but there is a great dock structure that is popular to fish from, and some people will cast from the shore.
+Boating of any kind isn’t permitted on the lake, but there is a great dock structure that is popular to fish from, and some people will also cast from the shore.

 The daily quota for the lake is two rainbow trout.
 After you catch and keep two, you need to catch and release the rest.